mmm111mmm/inacityinthefuture/01-int-float-var-blocks-switch/5-assinging.md

 *Note:* We can assign a value to a variable multiple times.
 But we can only declare a variable (with the same name) once.

-## We can declare and assign a variable at the same time
+## We can declare and assign a variable on the same line

 We often declare and assign a variable on the same line.